AutoCAD tutorial for beginners 2023 – 30 Minutes All Features!

 Navigating the Drawing Area

-1. Orbiting: Orbiting is particularly useful when working in 3D.
-It enables you to rotate the view around a specific point in your drawing.
-Use the following methods to orbit:
+1. Orbiting is particularly useful when working in 3D.
+It can rotate the view around a specific point in your drawing.

-• Click and hold the scroll wheel on your mouse.
-Move the mouse to orbit the view around the cursor.
+• You will click and hold the scroll wheel on your mouse.
+Then you will move the mouse to orbit the view around the cursor.

-1. Drawing Limits: Drawing limits define where you can create your drawing.
-Setting appropriate drawing limits is essential to ensure your design fits within the desired boundaries.
-Use the following method to set drawing limits:
+• Drawing limits define where you can create your drawing.
+So, setting appropriate drawing limits is for ensuring your design fits within boundaries.

-• Type “LIMITS” in the command line and press Enter.
-Then, specify the X and Y coordinates for the lower-left and upper-right corners of your desired drawing limits.
+• For this, you will type LIMITS in the command line and press Enter.
+Then, you will determine the X and Y coordinates for the lower-left and upper-right corners.

 Understanding Coordinate Systems